-I've eliminated all tricks that involve touching my face.
+I've eliminated tricks that involve touching my face.

-To add some magic to your next corporate event, adult birthday, or post-pandemic celebration, get in touch with me today!
+To add some magic to your next corporate event, adult birthday, or post-health crisis celebration, get in touch with me today!
 My performances are just as unique as your exciting events.

 See you on the outside!